 At Estrabillo Dental Group, we do our best to help you maintain optimum oral health.
 We offer an array of options for restorative services such as crowns and bridges for customers who suffer from common oral health issues that require necessary care.
 Whether you want to improve the look of your smile or replace old or outdated dental treatments, we look forward to assisting you.
-Offering a holistic approach to dentistry, we serve patients of all ages with quality care; please contact us today to schedule an appointment for dental crowns or bridges in Ancaster so you can maintain your oral and overall health.
+Offering a holistic approach to dentistry, we serve customers of all ages with quality care; please contact us today to schedule an appointment for dental crowns or bridges in Ancaster so you can maintain your oral and overall health.

 A bridge is a dental device that fills a space that a tooth previously occupied.
 A bridge may be necessary to prevent shifting of the teeth that can lead to bite problems and/or jaw problems and resultant periodontal disease.
 Bridges safeguard the integrity of existing teeth and help maintain a healthy, vibrant smile.
 There are many types of bridges; here are the most common ones we offer.

 Maryland bridge – This is commonly used to replace missing front teeth and consists of filler that is attached to metal bands that are bonded to the abutment teeth.
 The metal bands consist of a white-coloured composite resin that matches existing tooth colour.

 Cantilever bridge – This is often used when there are teeth on only one side of the span.
 A typical three-unit cantilever bridge consists of two crowned teeth positioned next to each other on the same side of the missing tooth space.
 The filler tooth is then connected to the two crowned teeth, which extend into the missing tooth space or end.